 Many common skin care products can help you manage psoriasis, but others can cause irritation and flare-ups of symptoms.
-It’s important to read skin care ingredient labels, plus know what to look for and avoid before you choose a product.
+This includes products containing alcohol, sulfates, and essential oils.

 Psoriasis is an autoimmune condition that shows up on the skin.
 It can lead to painful patches of raised, shiny, and thickened skin.

 The patches often appear red or pink with white or silver scales on light skin tones.
 On darker skin tones, they may be salmon-colored, violet, or sometimes difficult to see, according to experts.

 Here are seven things to consider not putting on your skin if you have psoriasis.

 It’s important to keep your skin moist by applying creams and lotions.
 Dry skin often makes psoriasis symptoms worse.

 But you may want to choose your lotion carefully.
 Many contain ingredients that can dry out your skin even more.
 One of the biggest ingredients that can cause dry skin is alcohol.